rovor/RedROVOR/README.md

 * Since our data folders were on a mounted NTFS filesystem we had to enable the httpd_use_fusefs boolean in SELinux to access it
 * Since we were using RedHat we needed to enable the httpd_can_network_connect boolean in SELinux to be visible to the outside world
 * We also needed to update iptables to allow traffic on ports 443 and 80 (https and http respectevely)
+* We needed to add the apache user to the iraf group so he has write access to the iraf home folder, where the login.cl, uparm and pyraf folders are